-PIA has incurred losses in seven of the eight quarters during fiscal 1997 and 1998, resulting in a total net loss of \$15.1 million for the year ended December 31, 1997 ("fiscal 1997"), and \$4.3 million for the year ended January 1, 1999 ("fiscal 1998").
-PIA also incurred a net loss of \$3.3 million for the three months ended April 2, 1999.
-The SPAR Companies and MCI also incurred net losses in certain prior periods.
-For each of the years ending March 31, 1996 and 1997, the SPAR Companies incurred a net loss of \$0.4 million.
-There can be no assurance that the Combined Company will not sustain losses after the Merger or that the Combined Company can offset its accumulated losses with future income.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations of PIA" and "Management's Discussion and Analysis of Financial Condition and Results of Operations of SPAR."
+During the years ended December 31, 1992, and 1993, PIA incurred significant losses and experienced substantial negative cash flow.
+PIA had net losses of \$3.2 million and \$2.6 million for the years ended December 31, 1992, and 1993, respectively.
+PIA has incurred losses in seven of the eight quarters during fiscal 1997, and 1998, resulting in a total net loss of \$15.1 million for the year ended December 31, 1997 ("fiscal 1997"), and \$4.3 million for the year ended January 1, 1999 ("fiscal 1998").
+PIA also incurred aggregate net losses of \$2.2 million in January 1999 and February 1999 and expects to incur a net loss in March 1999.
+The SPAR Marketing Companies and MCI have also incurred net losses in certain prior periods.
+There can be no assurance that the Combined Company will not sustain losses after the Merger.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations" contained in PIA's 1998 Annual Report to Stockholders on Form 10-K incorporated by reference herein, and "Management's Discussion and Analysis of Financial Condition and Results of Operations of SPAR."